bachomecho/research_excel/README.md

 I will be continously working on improving functionality and speed of the script.
 This is the initial version which will be improved in the future.

+## Next steps

+1. Implement multiprocessing as the process for scanning through the whole PDF to find the word 'Conclusion' can be quite time intensive.
+I think multiprocessing is the way to go because the text processing requires a lot of CPU work.

+2. Create an easy to use graphical interface for non-programmers as the people that can make use of this tool are mostly non-programmers.

 ## Contact

 Feel free to contact me if you have improvement ideas.✅